 Mitsubishi scrappage scheme

-Mitsubishi were offering discounts ranging from £2,000 to £6,500 on a number of their new models, however, this scheme has now ended.
+Mitsubishi was offering discounts ranging from £2,000 to £6,500 on a number of their new models.
+However, this scheme has now ended.

 Skoda scrappage scheme

 Skoda’s ‘scrappage incentive’ ended in 2018 and it has not been renewed.

 Want to learn more about owning, maintaining, and selling your car?
 Check out more of our guides here, covering everything from finding buyers, to negotiating a good price, and completing payment safely.

 - Value my car